RetroDECK/RetroDECK/wiki-rtd/docs/wiki_faq_howto/faq.md

 Read more on [Wikipedia](https://en.wikipedia.org/wiki/Home_directory)</details>

-## Whats the meaning of the SA acronym in documentation and examples?
+### Whats the meaning of the SA acronym in documentation and examples?
 <details><summary>Click here to see the answer</summary>

 SA means Standalone and the emulator is not inside RetroArch/LibRetro but a separate program launched within RetroDECK. </details>

-## Whats the meaning of the CLI acronym in documentation and examples?
+### Whats the meaning of the CLI acronym in documentation and examples?
 <details><summary>Click here to see the answer</summary>
 CLI stands for command-line interface and is often refereed commands you can run in the the Linux Terminal </details>

-# Other Emulation Solutions questions:
+## Other Emulation Solutions

-## Are you related to EmuDeck?
+### Are you related to EmuDeck?
 <details><summary>Click here to see the answer</summary>

 No, the two projects are not related.

 </details>

-### So what's the difference between RetroDECK and EmuDeck?
+#### So what's the difference between RetroDECK and EmuDeck?
 <details><summary>Click here to see the answer</summary>

 Apart of that from the user point of view EmuDeck and RetroDECK may sound similar but technically they're completely different.